 For a Memorable Picnic

 What could be better than throwing out a picnic blanket, snacking on a fresh charcuterie board and sipping on some wine while you watch the sun set?
 Wisconsin has plenty of accessible options for picnic locations, so pack up a bag of tasty snacks for the kids and spend the afternoon at a state park.
 If wind in your hair and the sound of the rippling water on the shoreline is your go-to vibe, check out Mirror Lake State Park.
 Cook up a hearty meal at one of the camping areas that offer accessible picnic shelters with electricity and grills — like the Boat Landing and Bluewater Bay picnic areas.
-Or go a little farther north, and you’ll find Potawatomi State Park’s accessible picnic shelter, complete with fire pits, electrical outlets and a playground nearby to keep the kids busy while you enjoy your favorite drink by the fire.
+Or go a little farther north, and you’ll find Potawatomi State Park’s wheelchair accessible picnic shelter with large garage-style doors kept open in the warm months complete with fire pits and electrical outlets.
+Reserve the place ahead of time or stop by for an impromptu picnic and enjoy the dazzling views of Sturgeon Bay.